vbkostov/pandora-scheduler/QUICK_START.md

 --target-definitions /path/to/PandoraTargetList/target_definition_files
 ```

-Or ensure legacy data directory exists with pre-generated manifests in `src/pandorascheduler/data/`

 #### "Target definition directory not found"
 Check that the path to `PandoraTargetList/target_definition_files` is correct.
 It should contain subdirectories like:
 - `exoplanet/`